 It has to be said that there’s not much for the ardent historian to seek out here because Goodrington primarily attracts families who just want to enjoy the beach, park and water flumes.
 That said, it also manages to juggle the appeal of family fun with some important conservation as well.

-The other side of the main road is Young’s Park/Goodrington Park, where the main attraction is the boating lake which at one time was a natural lagoon known as May’s Pool.
-Legend has it that kids were warned to steer clear of this ‘bottomless’ lake, no doubt fuelled by the tale of a certain Richard Thorne who, in 1667, fell from his horse, disappeared into the lake, and drowned.
-Believe it or not, when it was decided to reclaim the land, this mythical lake was found to be just 2 feet deep!
+On the other side of the main road is the approach to the beaches and Young’s Park (pictured above), where the main attraction is the boating lake.
+At one time this was a natural lagoon known as May’s Pool.
+Legend has it that kids were warned to steer clear of this ‘bottomless’ lake, no doubt fuelled by the tale of a certain Richard Thorne who, in 1667, fell from his horse, disappeared into it, and drowned.
+When it was decided to reclaim the land, this mythical lake was found to be just 2 feet deep!